-In the 1960's, a section of a former ordnance factory at Brackla, Bridgend was converted to RGHQ 82.
+In the sixties, a section of a former ordnance factory at Brackla, Bridgend was converted to RGHQ 82.
 Another ordnance factory at Swynnerton, Staffordshire became RGHQ 91.
 In Region 6, WW2 tunnels known as the 'Dumpy' level in Dover Castle were adapted as RGHQ in 1962 before it moved in 1987 to the former WWII propaganda radio transmitter site at Crowborough.
-Two former government WWII Cold Stores located at Hexham, Northumberland and Loughborough, Leicestershire were adapted in the early 1980's for use as Regional Headquarters 22 and 32 respectively.
+Two former government WWII Cold Stores located at Hexham, Northumberland and Loughborough, Leicestershire were adapted in the early eighties for use as Regional Headquarters 22 and 32 respectively.

 Drakelow or Kinver